About HISTORY ListsCount your way through history with eye-opening lineups of events, figures, facts and more.

 This Day in History

-Explore 10 little-known aspects of one of naval history’s most legendary—and deadly—voyages.
+Explore 10 facts about one of European history’s most influential rulers.